bennyhat/papa_visits/README.md

     - I also made an effort to consider (and integration test) concurrency problems.
 The scenarios for this are detailed later in this README, but ultimately, I settled on `SELECT FOR UPDATE` as a pessimistic locking mechanism.
 Other options would have been:
       - Using postgres advisory locks as those allow the lock to be a bit more semantic.
 Locking while checking the total minutes used by a user doesn't make a whole lot of sense if you phrase the check as `FOR UPDATE`, so an advisory lock would allow the intention to be more clear.
       - Using "Repeatable Read" or "Serializeable" transaction isolation would likely work too, though I didn't try it.
 Retries of the failed transactions would be necessary in this case.
-  - Dev environment
-    - I typically use docker to stand-up postgres in my Elixir dev environments, but I was curious to see what it would look like to just run an `asdf` supplied copy of postgres.
-    - Drove the orchestration of that, tools bootstrapping and the app compile => release => start with `make`.
-    - The main goal of the tooling was that a user who has `asdf` and `make` (and DevTools on Mac) could just run `make test` or `make start` and just have it work.
-    - I'm not very pleased with how complex the `Makefile` ended up being.
-I think docker-compose + some elixir based tasks, such as `Divo` would have been a better choice overall from a "not everyone knows `make`" standpoint.
   - Database
     - The models for this were kept pretty similar with the models provided in the service specification.
     - I did just make it so the `user` for a transaction is recorded through the `transaction`'s visit for the sake of simplicity.